Elliott Fry: Green Bay Packers

 On January 1, 2022, Fry was signed to the Green Bay Packers practice squad, but was released two days later.

 Cincinnati Bengals

 On January 4, 2022, Fry was signed to the Cincinnati Bengals practice squad.
-He was elevated to the Bengals active roster on January 10, 2022 using a standard elevation.
-He reverted back to the practice squad after the game.
-He was released on January 31.
+He was elevated to the Bengals' active roster on January 10, using a standard elevation.
+He reverted back to the practice squad after the game, and was released on January 31.

 Jacksonville Jaguars

 On July 29, 2022, Fry signed with the Jacksonville Jaguars.
-He was waived/injured on August 15, 2022 and placed on injured reserve.
-He was released on August 19.
+He was waived/injured on August 15 and placed on injured reserve.
+Fry was released on August 19.

 Arizona Cardinals

 On January 11, 2023, Fry signed a reserve/future contract with the Arizona Cardinals.
+He was released on May 15.

+Denver Broncos

+On May 31, 2023, Fry signed a one-year deal with the Denver Broncos after they released longtime kicker Brandon McManus.
+He was waived/injured on August 15.

 Personal life

 Fry has Type 1 diabetes, which he was diagnosed with when he was seven years old.